rom-py/rompy-swan/docs/source/index.rst

 `CGRID`, `GEN3`, NUMERIC, etc. Inputs to the components may include other pydantic models called `subcomponents` to handle more complex arguments.

-Components are subclasses of :py:class:`rompy.swan.components.base.BaseComponent`.
+Components are subclasses of :py:class:`rompy_swan.components.base.BaseComponent`.
 The base component class implements the following attribues:

 * The **model_type** field that should be overwritten in each component subclass.
 The